-- Long-term management of cancers: Surgery, chemotherapy or radiation therapy may not result in long-term remission, though surgery and radiation therapies are considered cure methods.
-Therefore, there is a need for more effective drugs and adjuvant therapies to treat relapsed and refractory cancers. - Multi-drug resistance: Multi-drug resistance is a major obstacle in successful clinical outcomes. - Debilitating toxicity by chemotherapy: Chemotherapy as a mainstay of cancer treatment induces severe adverse reactions and toxicities, affecting quality of life or life itself.
+- Long-term management of cancers: Surgery, chemotherapy or radiation therapy may not result in long-term remission, though surgery and radiation therapies are considered effective methods for some cancers.
+Therefore, there is a need for more effective drugs and adjuvant therapies to treat relapsed and refractory cancers. - Multi-drug resistance: Multi-drug resistance is a major obstacle in effectively treating various cancers. - Debilitating toxicity by chemotherapy: Chemotherapy as a mainstay of cancer treatment induces severe adverse reactions and toxicities, affecting quality of life or life itself.